ThePrimeagen/vim-fundamentals/course-website/lessons/plugins.md

 nnoremap <C-p> :GFiles<CR>
 ```

+### Lets get a better colorscheme.
+ayu or gruvbox??

 ### Recap
 * We got a plugin manager that makes installing plugins easy!
 You just need
   the path on github to install new ones.